awsdocs/amazon-efs-user-guide/doc_source/managing.md

 #### Disabling, Deleting, or Revoking Access to the CMK for a File System<a name="disable-efs-cmk"></a>

-You can disable or delete your customer managed CMKs, or you can revoke Amazon EFS access to your CMKs\.
+You can disable or delete your customer\-managed CMKs, or you can revoke Amazon EFS access to your CMKs\.
 Disabling and revoking access for Amazon EFS to your keys are reversible actions\.
 Exercise significant caution when deleting CMKs\.
 Deleting a CMK is an irreversible action\.

 If you disable or delete the CMK used for your mounted file system, the following is true:
 + That CMK can't be used as the master key for new encrypted\-at\-rest file systems\.